 The store-bought version has a bit too much ‘stuff’ in it for my liking, so I decided to make my own, and just sweeten it up with some honey.
 It was also a great way to use up all those never-ending lemons on our lemon tree 🙂

 Just like all of my recipes (well, most), it is super easy.
 Juice some lemons, mix them with some honey syrup and pop into the freezer until needed.
 See, easy!

 I freeze mine in little mason jars, as we don’t drink much at a time.
 When someone comes over, I run the jar under some warm water for about 20 seconds, and then it slides right out.
 Perfect for whipping up some slushies.
 Speaking of slushies, make sure you pop back next week, as I have an absolutely delicious concoction to share with you!

-If you are in need of more summer drink recipes, then be sure to pop over and check these out:
+If you are in need of more warm weather drink recipes, then be sure to pop over and check these out:

 - 2 cups fresh squeezed lemon juice

 Pop the honey and water into a small sauce pan, stir and bring to a simmer

 Remove from the heat and allow to cool